RicardoOrozcoCalle/RicardoOrozcoCalle/README.md

-- 👋 Hi, I’m Ricardo Orozco Calle (@RicardoOrozcoCalle)
+- 👋 Hi, I’m Ricardo Orozco Calle (@RicardoOrozcoCalle) a BI Developer from Colombia.
-- 👀 I’m interested in ...
+- 👀 I’m interested in Data Analysis, ML/AI Services, Azure Data Service
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning Phython 3, Power BI, Azure Fundamentals (Data, Core, AI)
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on www.py4e.com or Data Enthusiast from Medellín/Colombira
-- 📫 How to reach me ...
+- 📫 How to reach me :: Mail me on ricardoorozcalle@outlook.com, https://www.linkedin.com/in/ricardoorozcocalle/ or https://github.com/RicardoOrozcoCalle

 <!---
 RicardoOrozcoCalle/RicardoOrozcoCalle is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.